 Tuberculosis for Healthcare Providers

-The Tuberculosis Program (TB) Program staff members provide expert consultation regarding contact investigation procedures, TB testing, recommendations and guidelines.
+The Tuberculosis Program staff members provide expert consultation regarding contact investigation procedures, TB testing, recommendations and guidelines.

 TB Reporting Requirements